freebayes/freebayes/README.md

     freebayes-parallel <(fasta_generate_regions.py ref.fa.fai 100000) 36 -f ref.fa aln.bam >var.vcf

 Note that any of the above examples can be made parallel by using the scripts/freebayes-parallel script.
+If you find freebayes to be slow, you should probably be running it in parallel using this script to run on a single host, or generating a series of scripts, one per region, and run them on a cluster.

 ## Calling variants: from fastq to VCF